Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: Introduction

 Transformers \citep{vaswani-attention} have seen widespread use and success in recent years in deep learning, operating on numerous types of data.
 It is natural to also apply transformers to graph-structured data, treating the input graph's vertices as a bag of tokens.
 There are two important issues to be resolved for a proper formulation of a graph transformer: first, how should a graph's edges and edge features be taken into account in the transformer architecture, and second, what is an appropriate position encoding (PE) for a transformer operating on a graph?
 We focus on answering the latter by using a graph automaton to compute the PEs for a graph transformer.

-Designing PEs for graph transformers is not a new topic in the graph neural network literature.
-Broadly speaking, following the terminology used to describe approaches in developing graph convolutional networks, PEs can be categorized as being (1) spectral or (2) spatial in nature \citep{zhang-spectral-spatial}.
-Spectral methods leverage the graph Laplacian, an incredibly useful descriptor of key structural features of the graph that are able to describe and model phenomena such as heat diffusion and electrical interactions in physics.
+Designing PEs for graph transformers is not a new topic in the graph neural network (GNN) literature.
+Broadly speaking, following the terminology used by \citet{zhang-spectral-spatial} to describe approaches in developing graph convolutional networks, PEs can be categorized as being (1) spectral or (2) spatial in nature.
+Spectral methods leverage the graph Laplacian, an highly useful descriptor of key structural features of the graph that are able to describe and model phenomena such as heat diffusion and electrostatic interactions.
 In contrast, spatial methods use local, node-level features to help the transformer differentiate nodes in the graph.
 Examples of these features include node degree, shortest-path distance, and self-landing probability during a random walk.

 In this work, we propose GAPE (Graph Automaton PE), a PE scheme that is inspired by neither spectral nor spatial methods but rather weighted graph automata.
-GAPE avoids several pitfalls of previous PE methods, and it offers a more robust method of encoding positional information of nodes in a graph than the spatial methods.
-We also show mathematical connections between GAPE and other PE schemes, including the sinusoidal encodings of \citet{vaswani-attention}, providing a satisfying theoretical basis for its use.
-Finally, although we do not provide experimental results, GAPE is able to give PEs for directed graphs in addition to undirected graphs, which spectral methods often assume.
+GAPE provides a more principled approach with connections to various previous PEs while performing comparably.
+We show connections between GAPE and other PE schemes, including the sinusoidal encodings of \citet{vaswani-attention}, providing a more satisfying theoretical basis for its use as a generalization of PEs from strings to graphs.
+Further, although we do not provide experimental results, GAPE is able to give PEs for directed graphs unlike spectral methods which assume undirected graphs.

-Further, GAPE is able to provide distributed representations for use as PEs.
+In addition, GAPE is able to provide distributed representations for use as PEs.
 Other graph PE schemes have different strategies for delivering a $k$-dimensional encoding; spectral methods might use the first $k$ eigenvectors of the Laplacian \citep{dwivedi-benchmarking}, while spatial methods might consider random walks of up to $k$ steps \citep{dwivedi-lspe}.
 These are not distributed representations, in the sense that particular dimensions of the PE of a node correspond to particular features of that node in the graph.
 One consequence of this is that the choice of $k$ may depend on the size of the graph -- for example, the graph might not even have $k$ eigenvectors.